 9) Have you checked that no problems exist in the other areas that need to be fixed first?

 10) When we accomplish the breakthrough objectives, does the customer benefit?

-By completing this ten point list, your organization will be well placed to review its list of breakthrough objectives against the clear imperative to consider and heed your customer’s voice.
+By completing this ten-point list, your organization will be well placed to review its list of breakthrough objectives against the clear imperative to consider and heed your customer’s voice.

-Your customers' voice must be heard
+Your customers' voices must be heard

-Indeed, the cost to acquire new customers out weighs that of your retentions, but when we look beyond the surface we arrive at a conclusion.
+Indeed, the cost to acquire new customers outweighs that of your retentions, but when we look beyond the surface we arrive at a conclusion.